Integrability of Kepler Billiards at Zero-Energy

 We fix its energy to zero and we apply Levi-Civita transformation on this energy level.
-This means to change time on the zero energy hypersurface $\{H(p, q)=0\}$ by multiplying the Hamiltonian by the factor $|q|$, then pull the resulting Hamiltonian $|q| H (p, q)$ back by the canonical mapping
+This means to change time on the zero energy hypersurface $\{H(p, q)=0\}$ {(on which the orbits are focused parabolae)} by multiplying the Hamiltonian by the factor $|q|$, then pull the resulting Hamiltonian $|q| H (p, q)$ back by the canonical mapping

-This way, the underlying Kepler problem is transformed into the system of free motions in the plane, given by the Hamiltonian $\dfrac{|w|^{2}}{8}$ with energy $1$.